bgamari/ghc-wiki-import/view-patterns-new.md

-Our proposal has the *value input* feature: the view function can be passed parameters; in a function definition, those parameters can mention previous arguments.
+Our proposal has the *value input* feature: the view function can be passed parameters; and those those parameters can mention variables bound by patterns to the left.
 For example, this permits a view function itself to be passed as an argument, so patterns, in a sense, become first class.

 ### Implicit `Maybe` feature